novaleafoahu/leafyvillage_portfolio/content/home/hero.md

 ![trays](logo.png )

 🔥Welcome.
-Here you'll find a collection of gardening notes and a blog about my gardening journey 🍥🍜🦊.
+Here you'll find a collection of gardening notes and a blog about my gardening journey.
+Visit me at [tiktok](https://www.tiktok.com/@mightyleafsgarden) and [IG](https://www.instagram.com/mightyleafgarden)🍥🍜🦊.